noelhorvath/UrlAndFileLauncher/README.md

 ## Log file
 The app should log to a file called **fl_error.txt** in case of an error (ex: invalid arguments, file doesn't exist, ...).

+### MiXTools version
+MiXTools is a modified version of the FileLauncher.
+The main difference is that it uses MiXTools' AppData path for reading config file and outputs error log to the application's directory.